dialoguemd/covid-19/src/regions/ca/info/ca-qc/clinics.md

 The clinic is accessible by appointment only.

 The first specialized COVID-19 clinic, Centre-Sud site, is opened in Montréal’s former Hôtel-Dieu hospital.
+According to this [source](https://globalnews.ca/news/6654510/quebec-coronavirus-clinics-how-they-work/), another clinic in the Montérégie region will open early next week.

 The specialized COVID-19 clinic is a complementary measure for cases that are not serious.
 The specialized clinic is designed to support hospitals, family medicine clinics and public health teams.
 It will curb overcrowding in emergency departments and prevent sick people from going to medical clinics.